AP Calculus AB - Unit 6 Study Guide

 Golden Rule of Definite U-Sub

-Never return to x if you have changed your bounds to u.
-Just finish the problem in u-world.
-It's faster and less prone to error.
+Never return to x if you changed bounds to u.

 6.10